ovikariy/bewell/README.md

 ### **Password**

-1. When you first launch the app, a unique data encryption key is generated that will be used to encrypt/decrypt your data.
+1. When you first launch the app, a unique Data Encryption Key is generated that will be used to encrypt/decrypt your data.
-2. This key is encrypted with your password using AES encryption and is stored along with your data.
-The password itself is not stored with the data and needs to be provided every time you launch the app.
+2. This key is encrypted with your password using 256-bit AES encryption and is stored along with your data.
+The password itself is not stored anywhere and needs to be provided when you log into the app.
 3. When you provide the password, it is used to create a set of functions (decryptData, encryptData, and getHash) to be used while running the app to secure your data before persisting it to the AsyncStorage.

 ### **Data Partitioning**